Anti-Doping

 2. Sport Ineligibility of Less than Two (2) Years:

-Any individual who has been sanctioned for an anti-doping rule violation pursuant to or recognized under the CADP or its predecessors resulting in a period of sport ineligibility of less than two years is ineligible to receive any Direct – Athlete Assistance Program including being able to be renominated for a new carding cycle that commences during the sanction period, Indirect - Salary Support and/or Indirect - Sport-Related Benefits while serving their sport ineligibility sanction.
+Any individual who has been sanctioned for an anti-doping rule violation pursuant to or recognized under the CADP or its predecessors resulting in a period of sport ineligibility of less than two years is ineligible to receive any Direct support funding – Athlete Assistance Program while serving their sport ineligibility sanction and is also ineligible to be renominated for a new carding cycle that commences during the sanction period, Indirect - Salary Support and/or Indirect - Sport-Related Benefits while serving their sport ineligibility sanction.